blinds52/odata/minutes/odata-meeting-29_on-20130314-minutes.md

 ######6.w.x.y.z End of Issue Processing [eoip]

-All take the opportunity to thank Ralf for the huge amount of work he put into the revisions of the work products he prepared and delivered.
+All take the opportunity to thank Mike and Ralf for the huge amount of work they put into the revisions of the work products they prepared and delivered.

 Note:
 >Time slot for issue processing gone.
 Skip all remaining agenda sub items of 6.